TNO/PRESEIS-completeness/README.md

 ## Description

 This module provides functionality to analyze the completeness of a seismic network as a function magnitude and location.
+Currently it is restricted to a very simple analysis of a hypothetical network in the Netherlands.
+For real application, real data and and reliable models should be used.

 ## Configuration